Valorant Aim: The Bayesian Way

 Distance

-We now take a look at the effect of the distance.
-We average the precision between weapons and check what is the loss of accuracy when going further from the target.
+We now take a look at the effect of distance.
+We average precision across weapons and check how much accuracy is lost as we move further from the target.

 This is the decrease in accuracy in percentage points: